Pediarix Vaccine Description - 2022

-Pediarix is a vaccine indicated for active immunization against diphtheria, tetanus, pertussis and infection caused by all known subtypes of hepatitis B virus and poliomyelitis.
+Pediarix is a vaccine for active immunization against diphtheria, tetanus, pertussis, and infection caused by all known subtypes of hepatitis B virus and poliomyelitis.

 Pediarix Clinical Trials